Vibrational Normal Modes and Phonons

 Dynamical matrix

-The physical meaning of the entries of \(\mathbf{D}\) could be made more transparent by comparing the equation of motion to that of a one-dimensional classical spring-mass oscillator, with spring constant \(k\) and mass \(m\), which is $$ \omega^2x=\frac{k}{m}x, $$ where \(x\) is the displacement and \(\omega\) is the oscillation frequency.
+The physical meaning of the entries of \(\mathbf{D}\) becomes evident when we compare the eigenvalue equation for vibrations to that of a one-dimensional classical spring-mass oscillator, with spring constant \(k\) and mass \(m\), which is $$ \omega^2x=\frac{k}{m}x, $$ where \(x\) is the displacement and \(\omega\) is the oscillation frequency.
 By comparing this equation to \(\omega^2\mathbf{v}=\mathbf{D}\mathbf{v}\), we see that \(\mathbf{D}\) plays the same role as \(k/m\) - it measures the ratio of the strength of the spring constant of the atomic forces to the mass of the vibrating object.

-Vibrations in molecules: Quantum Espresso (overview)
+Vibrations of molecules with Quantum Espresso

 Step 1: run the pw.x